umhau/xen-server-tools/README.txt

 Commands, scripts, and tools that I use to manage my xcp-ng hypervisors.

+## add large raid device to xcp-ng.

+I put this in my blog.
+See: umhau.github.io/add-large-raid-device-to-xcp-ng/

 ## RAID

 use the raid-autoconf.sh script to create new raid drives.
 It will handle all